Tuna Port: History

-Present day

 Tuna Port is operated by the Kandla Port Trust.
 The Trust decided to develop Tuna as satellite port in Kutch as to compete with nearby privately owned Mundra Port operated by Adani Group.
 This is the second port after Vadinar Port to be developed by Kandla Port Trust.

+The new port was initially built as coal importing terminal and commissioned in 2015 with an annual handling capacity of over 20 million tonnes.
+Tuna Port was initially operated by the Kandla Port Trust.

+Currently the Tuna port is operated by Adani group by Adani Kandla Bulk Terminal Private Limited.

 Connectivity

-The nearest Airport is Kandla Airport and Rail-head is Gandhidham.
+The nearest Airport is Kandla Airport and Rail-head is Anjar and Gandhidham.